mikijov/boffin/README.md

 ## Future

-The current verson of Boffin is primarily meant to prove that the algorithm works and that doing this kind of file tracking and synchronisation is possible.
+The current version of Boffin is primarily meant to prove that the algorithm works and that doing this kind of file tracking and synchronisation is possible.
 If it proves successful here are some ideas for enhancing Boffin.